mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 For more on BEM philosophy: [BEM Philosophy](http://getbem.com/)

 More on how we interpret BEM philosophy will be explored in later articles.
 In general, BEM treats the highest level of a component as a "Block".
-A menu is a good example of a "Block":
+A site menu is a good example of a "Block":

 ```sass
 .primary-menu
     //some menu styles
 ```

-Related sub-parts of that menu are considered "Elements."
-In this case, items in the menu are a good example.
+Related sub-parts of a "Block" are considered "Elements."
+In this example, items in the menu would be "Elements".
-Elements are given their own classes.
-Element class names use their block class name, followed by 2 underscores, then the element name.
+Different elements are each given their own unique class name.
+Element class names use their block's class name, followed by 2 underscores, then the element's class name.
-Elements are NOT nested underneath their block selector in the SASS code.
+Elements are NOT nested underneath their block selector in the Sass code.
 Like so:

 ```sass